 Winner also receives exclusive invitations to private events hosted by Symposium.

-A small selection of industry reviewing Finalists:
+A small selection of industry reviewing Pipeline selections:

-We're open to all types of pitches across any genre.
 Keep in mind, movie and TV entries compete against one another, so if you aren't sure what medium your idea fits best, that's okay.

-In the past, selected ideas have ranged from lower-budget indies, to big-budget studio films, to animation, biopics, true stories, weird experimental stuff, and high-concept, mainstream genre material.
+In the past, selected ideas have ranged from lower-budget indies, to big-budget studio films, to biopics, true stories, weird experimental stuff, and high-concept, mainstream genre material.
 Anything that feels fresh and universally appealing is fair game.

 We highly recommend writers submit more detailed summaries spotlighting the elements that make your project distinct: why this concept, why these themes, and in many cases regarding stories in the public domain or "lower concept" pitches, why you, the writer, are most apt to write that story and what singular vision you can offer.